nodejs/node-addon-api/doc/async_progress_worker.md

 }
 ```

-Using the implementation of a `Napi::AsyncProgressWorker` is straight forward.
-You only
+The implementation of a `Napi::AsyncProgressWorker` can be used by creating a
-need to create a new instance and pass to its constructor the callback you want to
+new instance and passing to its constructor the callback to execute when the
-execute when your asynchronous task ends and other data you need for your
+asynchronous task ends and other data needed for the computation.
+Once created,
-computation.
-Once created the only other action you have to do is to call the
+the only other action needed is to call the `Napi::AsyncProgressWorker::Queue`
-`Napi::AsyncProgressWorker::Queue` method that will queue the created worker for execution.
+method that will queue the created worker for execution.

 [`Napi::AsyncWorker`]: ./async_worker.md